Transfer Credit Details

 Once a transfer student is fully admitted to Clayton State University, the student’s information is sent from the Office of Admissions to the Registrar's Office for evaluation.
 Transfer evaluations are completed in the order of students’ acceptance to the University.
-Upon completion, a letter will be sent via USPS to the student’s address on file.
+Upon completion, an email is sent to the Clayton State student email account and a letter is sent via USPS to the student’s address on file.
 Completed transfer evaluations may be viewed on the DUCK.

 Transfer credit is evaluated based on the following criteria:

 - Clayton State University makes every effort to transfer credits for academic work completed at other institutions.
 In general, courses will be considered for transfer if completed at a college or university that is accredited by one of the US Department of Education institutional accreditors.

 - Only undergraduate coursework reflected on an official transcript is considered for transfer credit.

 - Post-Baccalaureate, graduate, and transient students’ transcripts are not evaluated.

 - Transfer credit is awarded in semester hours.
 Quarter hours will be converted to semester hours upon evaluation.
 One quarter hour is the equivalent of 2/3 semester hour.
 The conversion will be truncated to two decimal places (3.33, 2.67, etc.).

 - If a course is repeated (and is not a course that is repeatable for credit), only the final graded attempt will be eligible for credit.

 - A course taken at the freshman/sophomore level at a previous school may not receive equivalent credit for a course taught at the junior/senior level at Clayton State University.

 - To be eligible for credit, lower-level courses require a grade of D or higher (with the exception of ENGL 1101 and ENGL 1102, which require a C or higher); upper-level courses require a grade of C or higher.